 Divorce and Remarriage

-We believe that God hates divorce and intends marriage to last until one of the spouses dies.
+We believe that divorce displeases God because it is a picture of Christ and the church (Eph.
+5).
+God intends marriage to last until one of the spouses dies.
 Divorce and remarriage is regarded as adultery except on the grounds of fornication.
 Although divorced and remarried persons or divorced persons may hold positions of service in the church and be greatly used of God for Christian service, they may not be considered for the offices of pastor or deacon (Mal.
 2:14-17; Matt.
 19:3-12; Rom.
 7:1-3; 1 Tim.
 3:2, 12; Titus 1:6).

 We believe that human life begins at conception and that the unborn child is a living human being.
 Abortion constitutes the unjustified, unexcused taking of unborn human life.
 Abortion is murder.
 We reject any teaching that abortions of pregnancies due to rape, incest, birth defects, gender selection, birth of population control, or the mental well-being of the mother are acceptable (Job 3:16; Psalms 51:5; 139:14-16; Isa.
 44:24; 49:1, 5; Jer.
 1:5; 20:15-18; Luke 1:44).